UT-ADL/autoware_mini_practice/practice_4/README.md

 We now have a route (`path_no_lane_change` from code example) that consists of lanelets (LaneletSequence), but we need to convert it to message type `autoware_mini/Path` and publish it to a topic `global_path`, so the `pure_pursuit_follower` would be able to subscribe to it and do its job (path following).

 ##### Instructions
-1. Create a separate function that converts lanelet sequence to waypoints
+1. Create a separate function that converts a lanelet sequence to waypoints
-2. Previously acquired LaneletSequence (`path_no_lane_change`) is iterable, so use for loop to go over it and get the individual lanelets
+2. Previously acquired LaneletSequence (`path_no_lane_change`) is iterable, so use a for loop to go over it and get the individual lanelets
 3. Check if lanelets have the attribute `speed_ref`; if yes, use it for waypoint speed.
    - `speed_ref` is in **km/h**, but Waypoint message needs it in  **m/s**
-   - Add a parameter `speed_limit` to a launch file with a default value of 40km/h.
+   - Add a parameter `speed_limit` to a launch file with a 40km/h default value.
 None of the waypoint speeds in the path should exceed it!
    - If lanelet does not have the `speed_ref`, then `speed_limit` should be used for its waypoints.

 ```